-Relationship Type the Use of Physical Aggression

-A between subjects (SCV, IT, VIT and MVC) MANOVA compared men's use of acts of physical aggression and injuries sustained by their partners (excluding those men who had used no aggression) (see Table three).
-There was a large (Pierce, Block & Aguinis, 2004) significant main effect of relationship type on men's acts physical aggression (F (3, 718)=331.81, p<.0005, Eta2 .32) and injurious physical aggression (F(3, 740)=326.388, p<.0005, Eta2 .31) .
-Scheffe's post hoc tests found that in relationships where there is an IT man or a MVC man there was significantly more frequent acts of physical aggression used by them than the SCV men.
+3.5.
+Relationship Type and the Use of Physical Aggression.
+A between-subjects (SCV, IT, VIT, and MVC) MANOVA compared men's use of acts of physical aggression and injuries sustained by their partners (excluding those men who had used no aggression) (see Table 3).
+There was a large [80] significant main effect of relationship type on men's acts physical aggression ($F(3,718) = 331.81, P < .0005, Eta^2$.32) and injurious physical aggression (F(3,740) = 326.388, P < .0005, Eta2 .31).
+Scheffe's post hoc tests found that in relationships where there is an IT man or an MVC man, there were significantly more frequent acts of physical aggression used by them than the SCV men.
 The pattern for injuries is more complex however.
-Consistent with the results for acts of physical aggression, in relationships where there is an IT man or a MVC man there was significantly more frequent injuries resulted from their physical aggression than SCV men.
+Consistent with the results for acts of physical aggression, in relationships where there is an IT man or an MVC man, there were significantly more frequent injuries resulted from their physical aggression than SCV men.
 However, IT men used significantly less frequent injurious aggression than MVC or men who were victims of women's IT (see Table 4).

-A between subjects (SCV, IT, VIT and MVC) MANOVA compared women's use of acts of physical aggression and injuries sustained by their partners (excluding those women who had used no aggression).
-There was a large significant effect of relationship type on women's acts of physical aggression (F(3, 740)=76.57, p<.0005, Eta2 .24) and injurious (F(3, 740)=40.38, p<.0005, Eta2 .14) aggression.
+A between-subjects (SCV, IT, VIT, and MVC) MANOVA compared women's use of acts of physical aggression and injuries sustained by their partners (excluding those women who had used no aggression).
+There was a large significant effect of relationship type on women's acts of physical aggression (F(3,740)=76.57, P<.0005, Eta2.24) and injurious (F(3,740)=40.38, P<.0005, Eta2.14) aggression.
 Scheffe's post hoc tests found that IT and MVC women used significantly more of both types of physical aggression compared to SCV or VIT women (see Table 4).